 Overall, flights into Mongolia are quite expensive.
 If you do choose to fly, we recommend checking out Skyscanner for the latest deals and prices.
 The cheapest way to get to Mongolia is overland via Russia or China.
 We entered Mongolia overland from Beijing.
 In total, from Beijing to Ulaanbaatar (the capital city of Mongolia) we paid $55.50 per person.
 The journey took two days using buses and trains.

-How to get around to do this backpacking Mongolia itinerary
+How to get around for this backpacking Mongolia itinerary

 Unlike other countries, Mongolia can be quite difficult to get around, due to mass open landscapes and lack of paved roads.
 Fact: Mongolia is the least populated country in the world and of its (just over) 3 million inhabitants, around half of them live in the capital, Ulaanbaatar!
 Whilst hitchhiking is always an option, we recommend joining a tour for the optimal Mongolian experience.
 After all, you don’t want to end up stranded in the middle of a desert with no food or water.
 We decided to get a group together, find a cheap Mongolia tour and hire a driver for 13 days.